VjOnWeb/JAVA-Practice-questions/README.md

 129. WAP to Create random strings
 130. WAP to Clear the StringBuffer
 131. WAP to Capitalize the first character of each word in a String
-132. WAP to Iterate through each characters of the string.
+132. WAP to Iterate through each characters of the string
 133. WAP to Differentiate String == operator and equals() method
 134. WAP to Implement switch statement on strings .
 135. WAP to Calculate simple interest and compound interest